cn0047/stash/ed/db/mysql/index.md

 Adaptive HASH - hash index in top of btree.
 The hash index is always built based on an existing InnoDB secondary index, which is organized as a B-tree structure.
 MySQL builds a hash index using a prefix of the index key.
-The prefix of the key can be any length...
+The prefix of the key can be any length.
 You should benchmark with `innodb_adaptive_hash_index` configuration feature both enabled and disabled.

 Spatial (R-tree) - for geo data.